imsskiran/imsskiran.github.io/_posts/2020-12-18-running-your-first-business.markdown

 ---
 <h3>Prologue</h3>

-Meet Edward Kenway, a person with a well-paying job and degree from a reputed university.
-To the outside world, the life of Edward is fairly successful so far.
-However, in day to day life, Edward is productive only at work.
-He seldom finds time for additional things during weekdays, and weekends fly even faster in the delusion of relaxation.
+Imagine a person who is an alumnus of a reputed university with a well-paying job.
+Based on these two achievements, the world around him/her considers them successful.
+In reality, this person is a big-time procrastinator but has an ability to finish the job in the nick of time.
+Hence, his/her procrastination has never been in question so far.

-As a few years pass by, he begins to think his life isn't as full-filling as it used to be.
-He does not have many goals apart from getting a raise at work.
-He regrets being a procrastinator and believes that he could do more everyday.
-But this guilt isn't strong enough to make amends.
-He continues to live with this inertia, googling now and then about the life hacks to become more productive.
-For a lazy and impatient person that he is, he often gives up on the life hacks even before trying, thinking that they are  unrealistic, unsuitable or impossible to implement consistently.
+But this person is aware that lacking respect towards time would invite troubles some day.
+He/she has a belief that if they are already good in finishing jobs by spending little time, this good shall become great by spending a little more.
+But complaceny has taken them over to make any amends.
+As months pass by, they notice that life isn't as full-filling as it used to be, as they begin to succumb to boredom.

-Edward is searching to find that seamless hack, which does not ask him to make (m)any lifestyle changes but precisely quantify the alarming inefficiencies in his life, for him to organically get that motivational push to find the way out of his grey area.
-If you find Edward relatable, here is that `hack` for you:
+The person wants to do more everday but lacks guidance or direction of what makes life more full-filling again.
+He/she is searching for a hack to enable seamless transition to more productive days.
+If you find this person relatable, here is that hack for you:

 <!-- <object data="/assets/RYFB.pdf" width="750" height="800" type='application/pdf'></object> -->
 <object data="/assets/RYFB.pdf" type="application/pdf" width="100%" height="800"></object>